bocoup/web-platform-contribution-guide/_sources/directory.rst.txt

-The documentation on how to `get started with contributing to WebKit <https://webkit.org/getting-started/>`__ covers how to get the code, how to `navigate the code <https://trac.webkit.org/wiki/WikiStart#GettingAroundtheWebKitSourceCode>`__, but also how to get in contact with the team via mailing lists, IRC, and the bug tracker.
+The documentation on how to `get started with contributing to WebKit <https://webkit.org/getting-started/>`__ covers how to get the code, how to `navigate the code <https://trac.webkit.org/wiki/WikiStart#GettingAroundtheWebKitSourceCode>`__, but also how to get in contact with the team through mailing lists, IRC, and the bug tracker.

 You can navigate the WebKit source code online with `WebKit Trac <http://trac.webkit.org/>`__.
 Click "Browse Source" or "Search".